 What can you study at London Business School?

-London Business School consistently ranks within the top 10 global MBA programmes according to the Financial Times.
-The Masters in Finance and Masters in Management share similarly high rankings… year after year.
+LBS consistently ranks within the top 10 global MBA programmes according to the Financial Times.
+The London Business School MiM and MiF programmes share similarly high rankings… year after year.

 15, 18 or 21 months